SelenaChen123/EscapeRoom/README.md

 # EscapeRoom

-Unity escape room game for the Naval Postgraduate School
+This is a Unity escape room game for the Naval Postgraduate School.